OneOverCosine/cloud_computing/README.md

 # Cloud Computing with AWS

 ## What is Cloud Computing?
-It's the on-demand delivery of resources via the Internet.
+It's the on-demand delivery of IT resources - such as computing power, storage, and databases - via the Internet.
 This is an alternative to buying, owning, and maintaining physical servers.
 You recieve this service on a pay-as-you-go basis, so you only spend money on what you need.